florita1/clickhouse-observability-platform/README.md

 # 🧠 ClickHouse Observability Platform (Terraform Phase)

-This project provisions foundational AWS infrastructure for a real-time OLAP observability stack using **modular Terraform**.
-It is part of a larger initiative to simulate SaaS-style GitOps and telemetry ingestion pipelines for ClickHouse.
+This repository contains Terraform code for provisioning a production-grade AWS EKS cluster with modular VPC, IAM, and Kubernetes components.
+It serves as the foundational infrastructure for deploying ClickHouse, Grafana, Tempo, and related observability tools.

 ---